 I recently purchased a new Yubikey and found myself needing to set it up and configure it with PGP keys.
 As I use it for SSH authentication and commit signing.
 I of course forgot how I initially configured my older Yubikey for this.
 Thankfully a quick google search later I was able to figure out how to set it up.
 I am going to document it this time for future reference and as a more condensed version of the results I found.

 When I setup my GPG keys on my Yubikey I set the expiration of the keys to be two years and forgot all about it.
 Until recently when the keys hit the two-year mark and expired.
 I had of course forgotten how exactly I set up the keys initially and how to renew them.
 After some research and experimenting with the gpg2 commands, I was able to renew them.
-I decided I would document the process for when this inevitably happens again in two years.

 Part 1: Basic Bootable Installation I wanted to reinstall Arch Linux on my laptop and after having just re-installed it and configured it how I liked on my desktop, I thought there had to be a better way than manually installing packages and doing configuration every time I install.
 I was in no rush to get a working installation on my laptop, I decided now would be the time to explore a way to automate the installation.